Download Prospectus

 Anne has also acted in a voluntary capacity as a Vice chair of Governors for a local school, where she chaired the ICT Committee.

 Annette Helliwell MA Ed., Cert Ed.
-(F.E. & A.E.)
+(F.E. & A.E.), F.H.E.A

 Senior Lecturer